5 tips for a victorious video interview

 Be aware of your surroundings

-It’s a highly unusual aspect of the Skype interview that potential employers get to see you in your natural environment.
+It’s a highly unusual aspect of the Zoom interview that potential employers get to see you in your natural environment.
 In person, they’ve no way of knowing if your lounge is untidy.
-But on a video conference, there can be lots of small, overlooked details that, whether fairly or not, can create an impression of you.
+But on a video call, there can be lots of small, overlooked details that, whether fairly or not, can create an impression of you.
 If possible, set the stage in a clean, well-lit room with a door that closes.
 While you’re not out to impress anyone with your housekeeping skills, do try to cast an eye around for clutter, dirty dishes, and so on.
 Try to see the setting as if from someone else’s eyes.
 Does it look like a space occupied by a reasonably professional and reliable person?
 Also be sure to minimise interruptions by alerting anyone you may live with that you’ll need some space and quiet.
 Turn off the telly or music, take the dog for a walk, put the kids in front of a DVD – do whatever needs doing to ensure you and the interviewer won’t be distracted by external events.

 Smile and make eye contact